operasoftware/toolkit/README.md

 ## What is it?

-Chromium Reactor is a framework intended for building browser Web UIs.
+Chromium Reactor is a framework intended for building Web UIs for Chromium-based browsers.
-It utilizes the Chromium engine’s latest features and simplifies the development of user interfaces by providing a way to build native, modular and dynamic Apps and an enjoyable development experience.
+It utilises the engine’s latest features and provides a convenient way to build native, modular and dynamic web apps.

 ## Design principles

 * **native** - take advantage of the latest Chromium engine features,
 * **modular** - define each component, reducer, service as a separate module,
-* **dynamic** - build in discovery service, lazy-load required modules for flexibility or preload for performance,
+* **dynamic** - build in discovery service, lazy-load modules for flexibility or preload for performance,
-* **fast** - utilise virtual DOM, minimise the number of manipulations, benchmark all operations to ensure high performance,
+* **fast** - utilise virtual DOM, minimise the number of DOM modifications, benchmark all operations to ensure high performance,
-* **simple** - no millions of callbacks and events, utilise one-way model-to-view binding and dispatch commands to update the model,
+* **simple** - no millions of callbacks and events, utilise one-way model-to-view binding and unidirectional data flow,
-* **isolated** - reduce globals usage to bare minimum (module loader and constants)
+* **isolated** - encapsulate apps, reduce  usage of global variables to bare minimum,
-* **deterministic** - no race conditions, understand all asynchronous operations,
+* **deterministic** - do not worry about race conditions, let the framework control the asynchronous operations properly,
+* **testable** - unit test all your components with little effort,
-* **debuggable** - have fun during development, use live-reload, logging and time-saving "debug mode" tools.
+* **debuggable** - easily inspect your apps, use live reload, instrumentation and time saving debug tools.

 ## UI first

-It is a framework for building user interfaces, what pretty much requires just two things: rendering the UI and the way to load and manipulate the data.
-The UI is built as an isolated App operating in the specified DOM element.
-All dependencies shared with other Apps are stateless and all stateful modules are instantiated within the app.
+Building user interfaces for a browser requires pretty much two things: a mechanism to render the UI in the DOM and the way to load and manipulate the data utilised by that UI.

-### Create an App
+Reactor builds the UI as an sandboxed app that renders DOM elements in the specified container.

+As a rule of thumb, no excess resources are fetched unless they are needed to render the requested interface.
+Dependencies required for showing particular UI fragments are defined within the components responsible for rendering those fragments.
+All dependencies are resolved with the built-in discovery service and module loader.

+Multiple apps can be rendered on the same page.
+They also can share dependencies, as these are stateless by design.
+All stateful components are encapsulated within apps.

+## Running an app
-The creation and execution of an App is as simple as possible:
+The creation and execution of apps is as simple as possible:

 ```js
 // import app definition